Double C Pest Control

 The company is licensed for 3 service categories, including pest control, termite treatment, and lawn & landscape care.
 This broad licensing reflects their capacity to handle a wide range of pest management needs, from routine household pest treatment to specialized services.

-Double C Pest Control maintains a strong 4.9-star rating on Google based on 93 customer reviews, placing them among the highest-rated pest control providers in the La Grange area.
+Double C Pest Control maintains a strong 4.9-star rating based on 90+ customer reviews, placing them among the highest-rated pest control providers in the La Grange area.

 Also listed on Google as